ocdtrekkie/xrf_core/README.md

+Note that the primary focus is now [XRF Core for Sandstorm](https://github.com/ocdtrekkie/xrf_core_sandstorm), and while I may port some compatible adjustments back to this version, it is deprecated at this point.

 # XRF Core, Account, and Administration

 XRF, which was backronymed into standing for Xtensible Resource Framework, is a PHP web application framework intended to support a variety of relatively dissimilar websites under a common format.
 XRF Core contains common files that will be necessary for any XRF-based website, such as the global files, common function files, login and logout pages, as well as the user and admin panels.